 A person is guilty of disorderly conduct when, with intent to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof he engages in fighting or in violent, tumultuous or threatening behavior.

-Does New York City have laws regarding carrying a firearm while using alcohol or drugs?
+Does New York City have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not addressed in state statutes.